imagej/imagej.github.io/_pages/HPC_Workflow_Manager.md

 <figure><img src="/media/Hpc workflow manager context menu.png" title=" Figure 3: Context menu press right click on an empty row or empty table to display." width="200" alt=" Figure 3: Context menu press right click on an empty row or empty table to display." /><figcaption aria-hidden="true"> Figure 3: Context menu press right click on an empty row or empty table to display.</figcaption></figure>

-Select the first option “Create a new job”.
-The “Create job” window will appear.
-From the “Workflow Type” section, select the “Macro Execution” option.
+Select the first option "Create a new job".
+The "Create job" window will appear.
+From the "Workflow Type" section, select the "Macro Execution" option.

-In the input data location, you must provide a directory that contains your Macro script (the script must be named “user.ijm”).
+In the input data location, you must provide a directory that contains your Macro script (the script must be named "user.ijm").
 If this is the first time you are using the HPC Workflow plugin with Macro support, you can use the example found [here](https://github.com/MKrumnikl/Ij1MPIWrapper/tree/master/src/main/resources/ExampleScripts/HelloWorld).

 In the node configuration, select four nodes (4) by pressing the up arrow in the spinner four times.

-In the “Output data location” section leave the default option, “Job subdirectory”, selected.
+In the "Output data location" section leave the default option, "Job subdirectory", selected.

 Now, the filled-in form should look like Figure 4.
-If you are using Linux save the “HelloWorld” example script in your home directory (“\~/HelloWorld/user.ijm”) and use that path instead of “C:/Documents/HelloWorld”.
-When you are sure that the form is filled-in correctly press the “Create” button.
+If you are using Linux save the "HelloWorld" example script in your home directory ("\~/HelloWorld/user.ijm") and use that path instead of "C:/Documents/HelloWorld".
+When you are sure that the form is filled-in correctly press the "Create" button.

 <figure><img src="/media/Hpc-workflow-manager-create-job.png" title=" Figure 4: Example of a new Macro job configuration." width="300" alt=" Figure 4: Example of a new Macro job configuration." /><figcaption aria-hidden="true"> Figure 4: Example of a new Macro job configuration.</figcaption></figure>